SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Related Work

-\xhdr{Nerual Wireless RT} In the past year, researchers have been distilling the complex heuristic (or parts of it) into neural surrogates for real-time Wireless RT results~\cite{lai2024real,zhao2023nerf2,hoydis2023learning,papaioannou2022integrated}, where \cite{lai2024real,zhao2023nerf2} adapt neural radiance field (NeRF) to extract 3D mesh from RGB images while \cite{hoydis2023learning,papaioannou2022integrated} incorporate an online learning formulation.
+In the past year, researchers have been distilling the complex heuristic (or parts of it) into neural surrogates for real-time Wireless RT results~\cite{lai2024real,zhao2023nerf2,hoydis2023learning}, where \cite{lai2024real,zhao2023nerf2} adapt Neural Radiance Field (NeRF) to extract 3D mesh from RGB images while \cite{hoydis2023learning} incorporate an online learning formulation.
 The closest work to ours is by \citet{orekondy2023winert}, where the authors proposed WINERT based on a TD-learning approach to distilling wireless RT.
 However, their method is not vectorizable, not GPU trainable, and supervised by online feedback from the radio environment.
-We consider SANDWICH shares the strength of \cite{hoydis2023learning,orekondy2023winert,knodt2021neural} through a novel generative formulation of wireless RT problem, while being offline, fully differentiable, and vectorized-trainable with scence-awareness.
+Recent work~\cite{hehn2024differentiable,chi2024rf} has avoided wireless RT but attempted to model RF signal strength distribution from a probabilistic perspective without SBS prior, while this goes beyond the scope of wireless RT surrogate and does not capture the full wireless propagation physics.
+We consider SANDWICH shares the strength of \cite{hoydis2023learning,orekondy2023winert,knodt2021neural} through a novel generative formulation of wireless RT problem while being offline, fully differentiable, and vectorized-trainable with scene-awareness.
 Instead of decoupling the SBS into densely populated rewards, our approach generates SBS in an auto-regressive generation manner, spanning the sparse-reward signal through the whole SBS trajectory.